monicah79/OOP-School-Library/README.md

 > Describe your project in 1 or 2 sentences.

 In this project, I will start building  school library app.
-In this initial step, I implemented the classes to represent students and teachers.
+In this initial step, I implemented the classes to represent students and teachers.Then I implemented the Decorator design pattern

 **[School library:: setup]** oop school libray project built with ruby